jfrog/log-analytics-splunk/README.md

 3. Download the Dockerenvfile_<observability_platform>.txt file needed to run Jfrog/FluentD Docker Images for the intended observability platform,

-	* Download Dockerenvfile_splunk.txt from [here](https://raw.githubusercontent.com/jfrog/log-analytics/master/docker-build/Dockerenvfile_splunk.txt) to the dierectory where the docker file was downloaded.
+	* Download Dockerenvfile_splunk.txt from [here](https://raw.githubusercontent.com/jfrog/log-analytics/master/docker-build/Dockerenvfile_splunk.txt) to the directory where the docker file was downloaded.

 ```text